tikv/website/content/docs/5.1/concepts/tikv-in-5-minutes.md

         weight: 1
 ---

-This tutorial provides you a quick way to get started with TiKV.
-You are guided to perform the following operations:
+This tutorial provides you a quick way to get started with TiKV, including the following operations:

 - [Set up a local TiKV cluster with the default options](#set-up-a-local-tikv-cluster-with-the-default-options)
 - [Monitor the TiKV cluster](#monitor-the-cluster)